Eating healthy in college is a top concern for parents of new students and the student herself. Learn what it takes to set up healthy food in college.

 Many mothers (and dads) worry about how their new college student will eat in college.

-In this article, I’m covering what’s important for new college students to know about nutrition and why, including 6 tips to keep in mind.
+In this article, I’m covering what’s important for new college students to know about nutrition and why, including:

 “Do you know how to make eggs?”
 I asked my daughter the other day.